-If you’re contemplating buying or selling in the Ottawa real estate market, you’ve no doubt heard the terms ‘low housing inventory’ and ‘low listings’ in recent weeks.
+If you’re contemplating buying a new home or selling in the Ottawa real estate market, you’ve no doubt heard the terms ‘low housing inventory’ and ‘low listings’ in recent weeks.
 Paul himself has shared expert advice on the subject with several news outlets.
 It’s probably made you a little nervous, which is understandable.

 In this article, will explain what real estate inventory means, how it will affect a home sale, and what you need to do to prepare to buy or sell in Ottawa.

 What Does Real Estate Inventory Mean?

 Real estate inventory is another way of defining the number of homes available for sale.
 To calculate how many months of inventory we have, we take the number of homes currently for sale and divide that by the number of homes sold or pending sale within the same time period.

 The final number is the number of months it would take us to sell all the homes currently listed if no new listings were added.